Deputies arrest Mart man for shooting at utility workers

 The sheriff’s office was not releasing the name at this time, Kilcrease said.
 He said he was not sure if the workers were on the homeowner’s property or adjacent to the property in a city-owned easement.

-The man was arrested and charged with making a terroristic thread and for deadly conduct, Kilcrease said.
+The man was arrested and charged with making a terroristic threat and for deadly conduct, Kilcrease said.